 Construction firm stops work on national children’s hospital

-Bam Ireland halts work on project due to coronavirus restrictions on ‘non-essential’ services
+Bam Ireland halts work on project due to coronavirus restrictions on ‘non-essential’ service

 Work at the national children’s hospital site at St.James Hospital in Dublin.
 File photograph: Dara Mac Dónaill

-Bam Ireland has announced that it has stopped work on the building of the national children’s hospital.
+BAM Ireland has announced it has stopped work on the building of the National Children’s Hospital in Dublin.

-The company said it ceased work on the project “immediately” after getting confirmation from the National Paediatric Hospital Development Board (NPHDB) that the hospital was not deemed an essential construction service in the context of the coronavirus restrictions.
+The construction company said it ceased work on the project “immediately” on getting confirmation from the National Paediatric Hospital Development Board that the hospital is not deemed an essential construction service in the context of the Covid-19 restrictions.

-Bam Ireland which was accused by Rise TD Paul Murphy of putting workers’ lives at risk from potential exposure to coronavirus, said it welcomed “this important clarification which it has sought over a number of days”.
-The company said “work ceased immediately upon its receipt”.
+The Irish Times understands the decision to close the site was complicated by questions over responsibility for any additional costs incurred in the overall project, due to the site closure.

-In a statement the company said it had followed all official Government and HSE guidelines in relation to the operation of its sites in recent weeks and the welfare of its staff and contractors was its top priority.
+On Monday Bam Ireland referred to the Government announcement that some large scale construction projects could be exempt from restrictions announced by Taoiseach Leo Varadkar.

 The development of the new hospital has been the source of major political controversy over soaring costs.
 The Cabinet was told in December 2018 by Minister for Health Simon Harris that the overall bill for the new facility was estimated at more than €1.7 billion – an increase of €450 million since the Government originally backed the project in April 2017.
 However, the opposition argued that the final cost could exceed €2 billion.